turingschool/curriculum/source/topics/models/facade_pattern.markdown

 ## Creating a Facade Object

-A facade or processor object is concerned only with manipulating the data from other objects, it has no persistence itself.
+A facade is concerned only with manipulating the data from other objects, it has no persistence itself.
 [See the Facade Pattern on Wikipedia](http://en.wikipedia.org/wiki/Facade_pattern).

 Writing a facade is very easy: